Create an inquiry form for your freelance business that segments inbound leads to provide tailored messaging and customized follow-up.

 - Might be a good fit: Prospects who have an interesting project and might be a good fit, but you don’t yet have enough information to be sure.

-- Definitely a good fit: Prospects who have an interesting project and budget, and their timeline works for you.
+- Definitely a good fit: Prospects who have an interesting project and budget and a timeline that works for you.

 - Direct referral: Prospects who were referred to you by someone they trust.